-Etranacogene dezaparvovec is our lead gene therapy candidate and includes an AAV5 vector incorporating the FIX-Padua variant.
-We are currently conducting a pivotal study in patients with severe and moderately-severe hemophilia B. Etranacogene dezaparvovec has been granted Breakthrough Therapy Designation by the United States Food and Drug Administration ("FDA") and access to the PRIME initiative by the European Medicines Agency ("EMA").
+Etranacogene dezaparvovec is our lead gene therapy candidate and includes an AAV serotype 5 (together "AAV-5") vector incorporating the functional human Factor IX ("FIX") Padua variant.
+We are currently conducting a pivotal study in patients with severe and moderately-severe hemophilia B.